tanimislam/howdy/docs/source/howdy-email/howdy_email_gui.rst

 Write and Test Email
 ----------------------
-Here, we write an email that consists of some stylized text, some LaTeX_ math, and an inset image with caption using our Imgur_ library!
+Here, we write an email that consists of some stylized text, some LaTeX_ math, and an inset image with caption using our Imgur_ library.
 The subject of the email is ``test``.
 The body is reStructuredText_, and is given by,

-.. _example_email_body:

 .. code-block:: RST
+   :name: example_email_body

    I am showing some example code.
 Here is some *bold* code.